Gordon Thomson (Christmas Island politician): Views on Australia

 In a February 2020 interview with Guardian Australia, it was reported that Thomson had lived on Christmas Island for 22 years.
 He stated that the island was treated like a "colony", that it should be placed on the United Nations list of non-self-governing territories, and that residents should pursue free association with Australia as an alternative to the island's current status.
+He stated that the local authorities of Christmas Island had not been consulates over moves by the federal government, which included Australians spending quarantine on Christmas Island during the COVID-19 pandemic.
+The island has also been a host for people processing or appealing deportation from Australia, and called the detention of the asylum seekers there like Guantanamo Bay.